Control Variables in Statistical Studies

 Control Variables: Control Groups:

-can affect sets or a singular value. may change over time.
+Can affect sets or a singular value.
+Do not directly affect statistical results.

 Prevent Plagiarism